Skip to Main Content

 Heat visualization for your Irish production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-In Ireland this technology supports wildlife filmmaking from red deer in Killarney and grey seals along the coast to puffins on the Skellig Islands and basking sharks off the western shores—while delivering essential coverage of Cork's pharmaceutical and tech manufacturing, Dublin data centres, Shannon LNG operations, and the renewable wind energy infrastructure across the Wild Atlantic Way.
+In Ireland this technology supports wildlife filmmaking from red deer in Killarney and grey seals along the coast to puffins on the Skellig Islands and basking sharks off the western shores—while delivering key coverage of Cork's pharmaceutical and tech manufacturing, Dublin data centres, Shannon LNG operations, and the renewable wind energy infrastructure across the Wild Atlantic Way.

-We source professional FLIR thermal systems and infrared cinematographers across Ireland and Europe, working closely with Screen Ireland, Ardmore and Troy Studios, and regional film offices in Dublin, Cork, and Galway.
-Our team coordinates equipment customs through Irish Revenue, secures OPW permits at Newgrange and Skellig Michael, and ensures your thermal footage qualifies for the Section 481 tax credit of up to 32%.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across Ireland and Europe, working closely with Screen Ireland, Ardmore and Troy Studios, and regional film offices in Dublin, Cork, and Galway.
+Our team sets up gear customs through Irish Revenue, secures OPW permits at Newgrange and Skellig Michael, and makes sure your thermal footage qualifies for the Section 481 tax credit of up to 32%.

 Capabilities